All eligible Vodafone employees contribute into LifeSight, a Master Trust run by WTW, with Vodafone also contributing a percentage of your salary.

 Retirement Advice Service – a dedicated team that can provide financial advice and personal recommendations on how you can use your LifeSight Account to meet your needs through retirement.
 This process involves a full fact find, but only provides advice on options available through LifeSight.
 It can help you to assess your future income needs and gives advice on how you could invest if you are advised to use LifeSight drawdown.

 Guided Annuity Service – a team that will search the open market on your behalf, finding the highest annuity income available to suit your personal circumstances and needs.

 Access your LifeSight Account and go to the My Future tab for further details.

 LifeSight members can search the market to obtain the annuity that best suits their needs.
 You should take appropriate financial advice before taking this action.

-Yes, there is a charge for a pension sharing order as there was with the DC Plan.
+Yes, there is a charge for a pension sharing order.
 The amount varies depending on whether an internal or external transfer is taken by your ex-spouse.

-Yes.
-There is no change to the way you pay AVCs (i.e. via salary sacrifice).
+Yes, you can pay regular and one-off AVCs via salary sacrifice by making a selection on MyChoices.
 You can invest AVCs in any of the nine Lifecycle Strategies or 25 self-select funds available from LifeSight.

 If you don't make an investment choice, your AVCs will be invested in the default investment strategy, Medium Risk Drawdown Lifecycle.